unsignedzero/gojs/README.md

 * * * *

+#### 0.8.1.0 [10-07-2013] #
+* Updated Kinetic to 4.7.1.
+4.7.2 buggy for this system so it is not loaded.
+* Added fade animation for message box.
+* Added extra empty lines for readability/consistency and spaces after commas
 * Travis merged into development.
 Upgrading Kinetic to 4.6.
 Stable update without any code changes required.
 * Added .gitignore to repo.